algorandfoundation/did-algo/TUTORIAL.md

 ## 5. Publish your DID globally

-Up to this point all the details about our DID are just available on our machine;
-to be really useful we need to be able to publish this information on a decentralized way so that others can retrieve it when required.
-To this end, the `algo` DID method utilizes a robust integration with the [IPFS](https://ipfs.io/) decentralized storage protocol.
+Up to this point all the details about our DID are just available on our machine; to be really useful we need to be able to publish this information on the Algorand network so it can be accessed by anyone.

 To publish your local DID use the `publish` command.